junjihashimoto/libbmp/README.md

 libbmp
 ======

-c++ library for dealing wit bmp,png and jpeg
+c++ library for dealing with bmp,png and jpeg